 Now that you have your list of potential majors, see if you can track down any family, friends, or close acquaintances that work in one of those areas.
 Ask if you can shadow them for a day, or just sit down and have an informational interview with them about what exactly it is that they do.
 This is not only a great and productive way to kill some free time this summer, but a sure-fire way to get a true insider’s look at what the future of this major entails.
 Summer is also a fantastic and popular time for internships, so see if you can land one; there are many different opportunities out there and it may not be too late!

 Unfortunately, college does end, and you will have to decide how to proceed with whatever major you’ve chosen.
 If you have a certain “end”—a job, a graduate program—in mind, you may want to consider how you want to get there when you choose your major.
 Some students opt for an expedited pathway, graduating with a degree in engineering, nursing, or another occupation-oriented field that makes them qualified to fill a specific role upon entering the “real world.”
-Others opt for a longer way around, pursuing a degree like psychology that either requires a graduate-level degree to practice or, given the foundational/general nature of its course work, allows them to pursue any number of fields.
-In choosing a major, you should try to fill in the blank: “After graduation, I might want to ____.”
+Others opt for a longer way around, pursuing a degree like psychology that either requires a graduate-level degree to practice or, given the foundational/general nature of its coursework, allows them to pursue any number of fields.
+When choosing a major, you should be trying to determine what exactly it is you want to do to further your education or career after graduation.

 Above all, remember that college is a time for exploration and self-discovery, and that at 18 years old, you don’t need to know exactly what you want to do with the rest of your life.
 Take the time to explore your interests, enroll in classes in new subjects, attend lectures, and shadow professionals in fields in which you are interested.
 Then you can fill out the paperwork to declare your major with greater confidence.